GovTechSG/govtech-free-access/support.md

 - **How do I know if I am eligible for this initiative?**

-    We’ve built a service for you to check if you’re eligible for the Product Development Tools.
-You can check it out here: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility) (**Note:** The utility is online but the data will be updated from **2 Dec** onwards.
-Please check your eligibility next week!
+    We’ve built a service for you to check if you’re [eligible](/eligibility.md) for the Product Development Tools.
+You can check it out here: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility)
-).

     Alternatively, you can reach our initiative team via Slack at the [**#feedback-product-development-tools**](https://govtech.enterprise.slack.com/archives/C07UF60HY9Y) channel to find out more.
 Please note that this initiative is currently a pilot for selected roles and teams in GovTech.